-Bureau of Census - Definition
+Bureau of Census - Explained

 If you still have questions or prefer to get help directly from an agent, please submit a request.

 We’ll get back to you as soon as possible.

 Law, Transactions, & Risk Management

 Government, Legal System, Administrative Law, & Constitutional Law Legal Disputes - Civil & Criminal Law Agency Law HR, Employment, Labor, & Discrimination Business Entities, Corporate Governance & Ownership Business Transactions, Antitrust, & Securities Law Real Estate, Personal, & Intellectual Property Commercial Law: Contract, Payments, Security Interests, & Bankruptcy Consumer Protection Insurance & Risk Management Immigration Law Environmental Protection Law Inheritance, Estates, and Trusts

 - Business Management & Operations

 The Bureau of Census is a principal division of the Department of Commerce primarily responsible for conducting the U.S. Census every ten years.
 The bureau is also known as the United States Census Bureau helps the government and businesses make informed decisions related to the bureau's data.

 How is the Bureau of Census Data Used?

 The bureau stores data that over the years has been used by policymakers to govern the country and also make good economic decisions.
 The Bureau of Census stores information on the balance of trade, foreign import, and export.
 This data is available to the government and the public.
 For example, economic and foreign trade indicators released by the federal government contain data produced by the Census Bureau.